svmiller/posc3610/steps-to-war/index.md

 1. Give me a paragraph synopsis of what the “steps to war” argument is.
 Sell me at least a little bit on its importance (i.e. why should I care what “steps to war” is?).
 2. Transition to the war you will evaluate.
 Describe the war but also make sure to bridge the previous paragraph to this.
 In other words, start by asking if this prominent theory of how disputes become war matches the particular case.
 Do not forget you should also give me some indication why the war is important.
 In other words, what is important about, say, the Seven Weeks War and why should the reader evaluate this war in the “steps to war” framework?
 3. Outline the paper to follow.
 This will be a cookie-cutter “The paper proceeds in the following fashion.
 First, I summarize the ‘steps to war’ argument.
-Then, I outline how the MID escalated to war.”
+Then, I outline how the confrontation escalated to war.”
 Make it work for what you’re doing, and obviously expand on this simple passage I wrote, but make sure the final paragraph of the section outlines the rest of the paper.

 I will add one caveat here.
 Make sure your introduction previews your argument.
 It’s tempting to write a paper like this that tries to “surprise” the reader with some dramatic reveal at the end of the paper that finally mentions the author’s argument.
 Don’t do that.
 Make sure you write this section of the paper *knowing what you intend to argue* (i.e. how well Vasquez’ steps to war argument fits the case you will describe).